VeraBezfamilnaia/AuthorizationService/README.md

 ## The purpose of the application

-The purpose of the application is to check what permissions a given user has by logic and password and react accordingly to incorrect data by setting the appropriate response code to the request
+The purpose of the application is to check what permissions a given user has by login and password and react accordingly to incorrect data by setting the appropriate response code to the request

 ## Usage example